 - Check electrical power supply to the equipment for connection. - 2.
 Check fixture loading.
-Overstocking case will affect its proper operation. - If frost is collecting on fixture and/or product, check that no outside doors or windows are open-allowing moisture to enter store.
+Overstocking case will affect its proper operation. - If frost is collecting on fixture and/or product, check that Humidity Control is working properly, and that no outside doors or windows are open - allowing moisture to enter store.